-• The Government is currently increasing the State Pension age, which means that depending on when you were born, you could receive this benefit from the age of 65, 68 or somewhere in-between
+• The Government is currently increasing the State Pension age, which means that depending on when you were born, you could receive this benefit from the age of 66, 67 or even 68

 • There is no age restriction on when you need to take your personal pension (other than a minimum age that is currently set at 55), allowing you to retire when it suits you best

 • Make sure you have enough funds and know what you need to do to get the most out of your retirement before you consider taking advantage of the pension freedoms

 When to retire is probably a conundrum that's on many people's minds.
 Of course, we can't tell you when you should retire – that will depend on your personal circumstances – but we can tell you when you can start taking your state and personal pensions.